Unikernel Linux (UKL): Implementation

-\paragraph{Transition between application and kernel code:} On transitions between application and kernel code, the normal entry and exit code of the Linux kernel is executed, with the only change being that transitions code use \texttt{call/ret} instead of \texttt{syscall/sysret}.
+\paragraph{Transition between application and kernel code:} On transitions between application and kernel code, the normal entry and exit code of the Linux kernel is executed, with the main change being that transitions code use \texttt{call/ret} instead of \texttt{syscall/sysret}.
+The \texttt{syscall} instruction puts return address in \texttt{rcx} register, but \texttt{call} puts it on the user stack.
+After the register state is pushed to the kernel stack in UKL, the return address on the kernel stack needs to be updated with the correct address.